GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2026-01-02 04:55:55 IST
+This content is dynamically generated in Indian Time (IST): 2026-01-02 05:10:38 IST

 Current Weather in Coimbatore:
 Temperature: 22.88 °C
-Condition: light intensity drizzle
+Condition: mist